 Casey’s sorrow took just over nine months to happen.
-Death was destined to penetrate passed the bump she caressed with her palms, piercing through her best intentions, hopes and dreams.
+Death was destined to penetrate past the bump she caressed with her palms, piercing through her best intentions, hopes, and dreams.
 There was nothing she could have done or done differently.
 The pain never lessened, nor did the sense of maternal responsibility.

 Until birth, all signs indicated the successful delivery of a healthy child.
-Each scan showed ideal growth, vigour and prosperous health.
+Each scan showed ideal growth, vigor, and prosperous health.
 There were no worry-some stirs, no second guesses.

 As predicted, a baby girl later entered this mortal coil, screaming at the top of her lungs.